Fighter units of the Japan Air Self-Defense Force: Squadron numbering

 From the 1950s to the 1970s the JASDF's fighter squadron numbering system was based on the type of aircraft it was equipped with.
 Squadrons 1–11 were F-86F squadrons, 100 numbers were F-86D, 200 numbers operated the F-104J/DJ, and 300 numbered squadrons the F-4EJ.
 For fighter aircraft after the F-4 (the F-1, F-15J/DJ and F-2A/B) new squadron number systems were not introduced.

 As the F-1 and F-2 were designated as fighters with a ground support role they were allocated to single-digit squadrons that formerly operated F-86F aircraft.
 The F-86Fs had also been designated as ground support fighters.

 Current status

 As of 2019 the Japan Air Self-Defense Force has 12 fighter squadrons.
-Seven of these fly the Mitsubishi F-15J, three fly the Mitsubishi F-2, and two still fly the McDonnell Douglas F-4 Phantom II.
+Seven of these fly the Mitsubishi F-15J, three fly the Mitsubishi F-2.
+As of 2023 the F4 phantom is out of service.

 In 2019 the Lockheed Martin F-35A Lightning II began to enter service with JASDF fighter squadrons to replace the F-4s, beginning with 302nd Tactical Fighter Squadron.

 The Mitsubishi X-2 Shinshin technology demonstrator was developed, and in the future Japan may purchase a new F-22/F-35 hybrid aircraft.